xohail/Eugene-code-challenge/README.md

 ## Available operations

 * **Doctors**
-  * List of doctors with name, specialty, clinic name and clinic address seperate by `-`
+  * List of doctors with name, specialty, clinic name and clinic address seperated by `-`
   * Paginated list with 100 a page
   * View individual doctor, clinics, specialities with related tests done by him/her details
   * Add a doctor